Maternal Mortality

 Step 4: Analysis

-Maternal information is abstracted and analyzed in the maternal mortality review information application (MMRIA).
+Maternal information is abstracted and analyzed in the Maternal mortality review information application (MMRIA).
 This application developed by the CDC, provides for a standardization of surveillance, information collection, and monitoring of maternal mortality rates, allowing states to detect similar trends.

 Step 5: Use of recommendations